YanBC/porward/README.md

 # A Handy Port Forwarding Tool For Docker

-Updating port forward configs for a running docker container is not possible at the moment (Engine 20.10.11).
-If you found that frustrating, this tool might help.
+Publishing ports for a running docker container is not possible at the moment (Well, to be fair, it is not impossible but requires multiple commands with `docker-proxy` and `iptables` and superuser access).
+If you find that frustrating, this tool might help.
 By running a proxy server, it can forward network traffic to your specified container.

 ```bash
 # build the tool